Over 30 years Experience

 attendants,

-her parents.
-On occasion, the Rabbi or cantor will vocalize through
+and her parents.
+On occasion, the Rabbi or cantor

-During the ceremony, there is generally no music from
+there is generally no music from the string

-(usually 15 minutes) If you can not hear
+15 minutes) If you can not hear the files, click here.

 Music normally begins about fifteen